CSC-510/SlackBot/README.md

    # Then reload
    $ source ~/.bash_profile
    ```

+   Confirm you have properly set your tokens.
+Run `node envTest.js`.
+You should see your tokens properly printed out.

 ### Running the bot

 Your goal is to be able to run your bot and get the current weather: